facebookexperimental/Recoil/docs/docs/introduction/core-concepts.md

 });
 ```

-The `key` property must be a unique string (with respect to other atoms/selectors) that will be used to identify the selector internally.
-The `get` property is assigned a function whose first parameter can be destructured to extract a `get()` function that can read the value of other atoms/selectors.
+Like atoms, selectors must have a unique key.
+The `get` property is the function that is to be computed.
+It can access the value of atoms and other
+selectors using the `get` argument passed to it.
+Whenever it accesses another atom or selector, a dependency relationship is created such that
+updating that atom or selector will cause the function to be recomputed.

-When a selector reads the value of another atom/selector, it will internally add that atom/selector to a list of dependencies so that if any of those dependencies change, the selector will re-evaluate.
-In the `fontSizeLabelState` example, the selector has one dependency: the `fontSizeState` atom.
+In this `fontSizeLabelState` example, the selector has one dependency: the `fontSizeState` atom.
 Conceptually, the `fontSizeLabelState` selector behaves like a pure function that takes a `fontSizeState` as input and returns a formatted font size label as output.

+Selectors

 Selectors can be read using `useRecoilValue()`, which takes an atom/selector as its first parameter and returns the corresponding value.
 Note we can't use `useRecoilState()` as the `fontSizeLabelState` selector is not writeable (see the [selector API reference](/docs/api-reference/core/selector) for more information on writeable selectors):